jamestiotio/CITM/README.md

 # Cat-In-The-Middle

 **Battle Cats MITM Mailbox Hack**

 _"Playing it like a fiddle."_

 This mailbox hack allows players to acquire items and/or cats of their choice.

+## NOTICE

+This method does not seem to work any more for versions above v11.1.0 (at least not without root/jailbreak access), possibly due to either [Certificate Pinning](http://fiddler.wikidot.com/certpinning) or usage of nonces to prevent replay attacks.
+While I am not entirely sure at which exact version this was patched, I would assume that it's around v11.1.0 (as mentioned [here](https://github.com/jamestiotio/CITM/issues/7)).
+If Certificate Pinning was implemented, it might be possible to remove the pinned certificate or replace it with a self-signed certificate from Fiddler from the APK/IPA binary file of the application, but this requires root/jailbreak access (and it might be too difficult for the layperson to execute without some kind of automation script to help them do it).
+Unfortunately, I do not currently possess any rooted/jailbroken devices, and thus, I am unable to test this theory out.
+If someone else is able to conduct further investigations into this, feel free to report your findings and maybe put up an issue/PR about it.

+That said, PONOS had never informed me formally/officially about this patch, even after I had responsibly disclosed this issue to them.
+They might have figured it out internally by themselves and decided to not inform me about it at all (or forgot to inform me).

 ## Disclaimer

 This repository was made only for research and educational purposes.
 I am not personally responsible in any way for any unethical malpractices because of this tool.
 If [PONOS](https://www.ponos.jp/) were to approach me to take down, archive or privatise this repository, I will be obliged to follow their will.

-Please support the developers of Battle Cats so that they can add more content for the players of Battle Cats! ヾ(°∇°*)
+Please support the developers of Battle Cats so that they can add more content for the players of Battle Cats! ヾ(°∇°\*)

-*UPDATE (9 Jan 2020): I kindly raised an issue regarding this MITM vulnerability to PONOS through an [in-game inquiry](https://ponos.s3.dualstack.ap-northeast-1.amazonaws.com/information/appli/battlecats/contact/en/contact.html) (for the purpose of responsible disclosure) with an added suggestion of encrypting the data being transmitted but they just simply banned my savegame file, so... ¯\_(ツ)_/¯*
+_UPDATE (9 Jan 2020): I kindly raised an issue regarding this MITM vulnerability to PONOS through an [in-game inquiry](https://ponos.s3.dualstack.ap-northeast-1.amazonaws.com/information/appli/battlecats/contact/en/contact.html) (for the purpose of responsible disclosure) with an added suggestion of encrypting the data being transmitted but they just simply banned my savegame file, so... ¯\_(ツ)\_/¯_

 > I am currently contacting PONOS Games through [email](mailto:support_en@bc01.ponos.net) and through their [contact/inquiry page](https://www.ponos.jp/contact/inquiry/) to check with them and update them regarding this MitM vulnerability.
 I will post more updates if they get back to me with any kind of statements/news/notices/messages/reports/accounts.